North America4-minute read

 Powell’s Books, Portland

 Emily Powell is the third-generation owner of Powell’s Books, one of largest independent bookshops in the world.
-Due to celebrate its 50th anniversary in 2021, the store has this year been running at 17 per cent of its normal occupancy and the staff are keen to entice global customers back through their doors, as Powell explains...
+Due to celebrate its 50th anniversary this year, the store ran at 17 per cent of its normal occupancy in 2020 and the staff are keen to entice global customers back through their doors, as Powell explains...

 The most important thing for all of us at Powell’s is connecting with people.
 One of my fondest memories is of a young gentleman who grew up in a poor household outside of Portland and would save his money to take a bus to Powell’s whenever he could, where he’d then sit on the floor and read.
 Eventually he managed to apply to community college and form a life for himself.
 He thanked us for never kicking him out.
 Part of our mission is to be here for the customers who can buy books, but also for those who can’t.
 Books play an important role in a lot of our lives and being a safe place, an umbrella on a rainy day or somewhere someone can get warm and read a book are all equally important to us.